bigoloo/tiktaktoe/README.md

 - Implement with TDD approach
 - Using ServiceLocator (Koin)
 - Implement with Compose
-- Integrated with github Workflows
+- Integrated with github Workflows (Now it run the tests every time that commits is pushed )

 ## Algorithm